 Sports: Baseball, football, basketball, tennis, aquatics, golf, fitness, biking, volleyball, recreational

 Manatee County Park System comprises over 35 recreational parks with almost endless options.
 Walking trails, skate parks, dog parks, open fields, tennis courts, basketball courts, bike trails, rowing and fishing can all be accommodated in Manatee County Parks.
-Some of the biggest draws are the softball fields, aquatics center and recently renovated, 6,700-yard Manatee County Golf Course.
+Some of the biggest draws are the softball fields, baseball field, soccer field and recently renovated, 6,700-yard Manatee County Golf Course.

 How to Get There